 Policy for the Protection of Vulnerable People

-The following policy and procedures are in place to ensure that the PCC meets its obligations to safeguard vulnerable people who attend anything which takes place in the name of our church, whether or not on church premises.
+1. The following policy and procedures are in place to ensure that the PCC meets its obligations to safeguard Vulnerable People who attend any event or activity which takes place in the name of our church or in partnership with our church, whether or not on church premises.

-St Mary’s Church Shirehampton is committed to working within the Principles of the House of Bishop’s Policy for Safeguarding (contained within 'Protecting All God's Children 2010'), the requirements of Working Together 2015, and the Care Act 2014.
+2. St Mary’s Church Shirehampton is committed to working within the Principles of the House of Bishop’s Policy for Safeguarding (contained within 'Protecting All God's Children 2010' and ‘Promoting a Safer Church 2017’, the requirements of Working Together to Safeguard Children 2023, and the Health and Care Act 2022 (currently under review 2024.

-Vulnerable people refers to all those adults (over 18) who have a physical disability, suffering from mental illness, have a learning disability or who, through illness or injury, are unable to provide adequately for themselves at that point
+4. Vulnerable People refers to all those adults (over 18) who have a physical disability, suffer from mental illness, have a learning disability or who, through illness or injury, are unable to provide adequately for themselves at that point.

-Risks to them refers to any situation or behaviour by an individual or others which presents a real or potential threat or harm to a person’s health, safety or well being.
+5. Risks to Vulnerable People refers to any situation or behaviour by an individual or others which presents a real or potential threat or harm to a person’s health, safety or well being.

 -